Urban Healthcare Initiative Program

 AGING / DEMENTIA / DEPRESSION / DYING

 A mental health condition isn’t the result of one event.
-Research suggests multiple, interlinking causes.
-Genetics, environment and lifestyle combine to influence whether someone develops a mental health condition.
-A stressful job or home life makes some people more susceptible, as do traumatic life events like being the victim of a crime.
-Biochemical processes and circuits as well as basic brain structure may play a role too.
+Research suggests multiple, linking causes.
+Genetics, environment and lifestyle influence whether someone develops a mental health condition.
+A stressful job or home life makes some people more susceptible, as do traumatic life events.
+Biochemical processes and circuits and basic brain structure may play a role, too.

 When it comes to mental illness, biological/medical factors can contribute, but environmental and other factors play a role as well.
 A mental imbalance may very well be the result of a medical condition or medication reaction.
 Therefore it is important to consult your physician to rule out medical factors which may affect the individual mental state.

 TO learn more details about the various “conditions of mental illness” go to www.nami.org

 CONDITIONS OF MENTAL ILLNESS:

 Attention Deficit Hyperactivity Disorder (ADHD)

 Everyone occasionally feels blue or sad.
 But these feelings are usually short-lived and pass within a couple of days.
 When you have depression, it interferes with daily life and causes pain for both you and those who care about you.
 Depression is a common but serious illness.